Summary: in this tutorial, you will learn how to create stored functions using the

 MySQL stored function example

-Let’s take a look at an example of using stored function.
+Let’s take a look at an example of using the stored function.
 We will use the

 customers table in the sample database for the demonstration.

 The following example is a function that returns the level of a customer based on credit limit.
-We use the IF statement to decide the credit limit.
+We use the IF statement to determine the credit limit.